gonzodeveloper/tarxiv/README.md

 It follows in the footsteps of Open Science projects like the [arXiv](https://arxiv.org/), the Open Supernova Catalogue ([Github](https://github.com/astrocatalogs/supernovae) - [Guillochon et al. 2017](https://ui.adsabs.harvard.edu/abs/2017ApJ...835...64G/abstract)), the [AstroCats](https://github.com/astrocatalogs/astrocats) initiative and [Otter](https://github.com/astro-otter/otter-docker?tab=readme-ov-file#otter-docker).

 Our philosophy is that most astronomers do not have time or resources to compile their currated catalogues of events, and that explosive transients such as TDEs and Supernovae and event galactic events like Cataclysmic Variables should not have segregated search environments.
+A centralised archive of transient lightcurves not only enables discovery and rediscovery of data but also facilitates citing the data creators.

 The scope of the Tarxiv is currently limited to optical data but in spirit should extend to high energy transients and gravitational wave transients to enable multi-messenger archival searches.